liuchamp/gk/README.md

 ```

-The final folder structure is the same as  [addsvc](https://github.com/peterbourgon/go-microservices/tree/master/addsvc)
 By Default the generator will use `default_transport` setting from `gk.json` and create the transport.
 If you want to specify
 the transport use `-t` flag
 ```bash